jamieweb/results-whitelist/README.md

-# Google Search Results Site Whitelist
+# Google Search Results + Reddit Links Site Whitelist
-Chrome extension that highlights sites in Google search results that have been whitelisted by the user.
+Chrome extension that highlights site links on Google/Reddit that have been whitelisted by the user.

 Designed to be an anti-typosquatting tool and to highlight known trusted sites.